luiscoco/ASP-WebApp-.NET-Framework-4.7.2_and_deploy_to_Docker_Desktop/README.md

-# How to create a ASP WebApp .NET Framework 7.2
+# How to create my first ASP WebApp .NET Framework 7.2

+## 1. Run Visual Studio and create the WebApp

 We run Visual Studio 2022 Community Edition and we create a new project